optimuscream/bash_json_parser/README.md

 # bash_json_parser

-Simple Bash Json Parser
-for single column file.
+Crude and simple Bash Json Parser for single column file.

 With litle modification also can be applied to two column files with IFS=","